2019-20 Social Justice Club- The "N" Word

-NOW THAT WE MAY BE AT HOME MORE , WE CAN.....
+NOW THAT SCHOOL IS OUT AND WE ARE HOME , WE CAN.....

 With everything that is going on today, we realize that you and perhaps many families and friends are going through a range of emotions.
 The world has gotten more complex in ways and yet, we are finding ourselves becoming more adaptive and creative.